becarpenter/tlv/README.md

 This code IS NOT INTENDED FOR PRODUCTION USE.
 See the license and disclaimer in the tlv.py source file.

-There's also some toy code for Service Oriented IP (draft-jiang-service-oriented-ip), purely FYI.
+There's also some toy code for Service Oriented IP (draft-jiang-service-oriented-ip), purely FYI and amusement.